Amy Post: Early life

-Quakerism and Hicksite separation

-Both Amy Kirby Post and her husband Issac post were born as Quakers (otherwise known as birthright Quakers) and were raised in the Quaker religion.
-Their families both were on the more liberal-leaning end of Quaker practice.
-In 1828, Quakers split into two groups: Hicksite and Orthodox.
-This event is known as the Separation of Friends.Amy Kirby Post and her husband were part of the Hicksite branch until 1845, when they withdrew from their Quaker meeting in protest of a ban on members' "worldly," or non-Quaker, activism.

 Activism

 Amy Kirby Post's activism has been deemed as "radical" for the 19th century by historian Nancy A. Hewitt.
 Part of what makes her unique as an activist of this time period was her support of social movement work that not only included men and women but also resulted in black people and white people working together toward shared goals.
 Quaker values of equality of all persons contributed to Post's approach, as did the Religious Society of Friends' (or Quaker's) belief in principles of discussion and consensus.
 Hewitt labels Post's activism as a "commitment to universal or holistic reform," explaining that instead of focusing on one or two issues or constituencies, Post focused on concerns that sought equality across lines of race, class, and gender.
 Post's holistic reform also pursued democratic values, religious liberty, peace, and social justice.
 She did not look to one movement to usher in sufficient justice, but rather recognized interlocking sites of struggle and opportunity.

 When Amy and Isaac Post moved to Rochester, New York in 1836, they were able to expand their activist reach.
 The couple made personal connections beyond the Quaker community and benefitted from living in a booming town.
 Thanks to the increasing infrastructure of the Erie Canal, railways, and telegraph lines, Rochester welcomed traveling lecturers and the city was the site of various conventions, protests, and movement presses.